Valuetainment/interviewnow/database-schema.md

 6. **Notifications**: Users receive notifications for interview events
 7. **Competencies**: Positions can have weighted competencies for evaluation
 8. **Candidate Relationships**: candidate_tenants manages many-to-many relationships between candidates and tenants
+9. **Access Control**:
+   - System Admins have full system access
+   - Tenant Admins have full access within their tenant
+   - Tenant Interviewers have access controlled by interviewer_company_access
+   - Tenant Candidates currently cannot login
+10. **Billing**: Each tenant has billing information, invoices, and payment history

 ## Row Level Security (RLS)
 All tables have RLS policies that ensure:
+- System Admins can access all data across all tenants
-- Users can only access data within their tenant
+- Tenant Admins can access all data within their tenant
-- Candidates can access their own interview data
+- Tenant Interviewers can only access data for companies they're assigned to
 - Proper isolation between tenants
+- Candidates can access their own interview data (when login is enabled)

+## Helper Functions
+- `is_system_admin()`: Returns true if the current user is a system admin

 ## Indexes
 Key indexes are created on:
 - tenant_id (all tables)
 - Foreign key relationships
 - status fields for filtering
 - created_at for sorting
+- email fields for lookups
+- expires_at for cleanup operations